tsackton/taelgar/History/Drankorian Era/Drankorian Empire.md

 - (DR:: 1001) - (DR_end:: 1013): The Dominion Wars, a series of attempted conquests to the east
 - (DR:: 1059): The destruction of [[Drankor]] by the Plague Mist

-Cavarrio's Chronicles of Drankor also records the line of emperors of Drankor, as follows:
+## Rulers

+The emperors of Drankor, starting with the rule of Celadir, who was the first to proclaim the Drankorian Empire.

 | Emperor                    | species/ancestry | notes                                                                                                       | rule start | rule end |
 | -------------------------- | ---------------- | ----------------------------------------------------------------------------------------------------------- | ---------- | -------- |